 Valmir was born into a poor family of farmers who migrated to Mato Grosso do Sul in search of new opportunities.
 He witnessed throughout his adolescence the territory's transition to monoculture business once occupied by small farmers.
 To support his family, he started working as a goldsmith while he was still young, which developed a holistic and attentive approach to everything he does today.
 His choice to study geography in university was an attempt to understand and provide answers to the context in which he lived.

 At university, he engaged with the student movement and became a leader in his region.
-Convinced to bring about transformation through education, Valmir planned to become a teacher, but his plans failed with an invitation to implement at Mato Grosso do Sul the first openly committed to the socioenviromental protection Secretariat in the history of the State.
+Convinced to bring about transformation through education, Valmir planned to become a teacher, but his plans changed with an invitation to implement at Mato Grosso do Sul a Secretariat with a commitment to sociobiodiversity.
 Later, the geographer undertook the mission of recreating the Secretariat for the Environment, managing water resources legislation, and structuring the system of public conservation units.
 His innovative and understanding approach led him through several public endeavors at the Ministry of the Environment, IBAMA, and Pará Environment Secretariat, which was an important milestone against deforestation in the Amazon.
 Always with a technical and highly qualified profile, Valmir’s experiences in the public sector were essential to understand the government from inside and build new solutions.

 In 2010, he brought all this background to join Conservation International Brazil where he started to connect, now from a social organization perspective, different worlds that do not understand each other.
 Looking for a more groundbreaking contribution, Valmir was part of the design of many multilateral programs and initiatives aiming to disclosure the potential of economic, social, and environmental solutions.
 In 2018, the idea of Conexsus emerged, with the proposal of being an enabler organization that creates relationships of respect, empowerment of local actors, economic viable solutions on a large scale in tune with the forest.